rpietro/semantic_exercises/lucas.md

 #### Properties

-Table X. MDAIG Properties
+Table 2.
+MDAIG Properties

 OWL Properties | Description
 ---------------|------------
-hasProblemAreaAndAssociateScenarios | The hasProblemAreaAndAssociateScenarios property represents the main problem of an item model.
-The domain is ItemModel and the range is ProblemAndScenario. hasPersonalInformation | The hasPersonalInformation property represents any information about the patient to be used in an item model.
-The FOAF vocabulary is used to characterize patients. hasPhysicalExamination |
-hasLaboratoryResults |
-hasMandatorySymptoms |
-hasMinimumMandatorySymptoms |
-hasOptionalSymptoms |
-hasMinimumOptionalSymptoms |
+hasProblemAreaAndAssociateScenarios | The hasProblemAreaAndAssociateScenarios property relates an item model to its main problem.
+The domain is ItemModel and the range is ProblemAndScenario. hasPersonalInformation | The hasPersonalInformation property relates an item model to any information used to characterize the patient.
+The domain is ItemModel and the range is PersonalInformation. hasPhysicalExamination |The hasPhysicalExamination property relates an item model to any information about the physical examination done by a doctor.
+The domain is ItemModel and the range is PhysicalExamination. hasLaboratoryResults |The hasLaboratoryResults property relates an item model to any information about the laboratory tests done on the patient.
+The domain is ItemModel and the range is LaboratoryResults. hasMandatorySymptoms |The hasMandatorySymptoms property relates an item model to its mandatory symptoms.
+The domain is ItemModel and the range is MandatorySymptom. hasMinimumMandatorySymptoms | The hasMinimumMandatorySymptoms property relates an item model to the minimum number of mandatory symptoms that must be present in a generated item.
+The domain is ItemModel and the range is an integer. hasOptionalSymptoms |The hasOptionalSymptoms property relates an item model to its optional symptoms.
+The domain is ItemModel and the range is OptionalSymptom. hasMinimumOptionalSymptoms |The hasMinimumMandatorySymptoms property relates an item model to the minimum number of optional symptoms that must be present in a generated item.
+The domain is ItemModel and the range is an integer.

 #### Query, inferences and model instantiation